The Treasure of the Sierra Madre (film): Filming

 The fight scene in the cantina took five days to shoot.
 During the shooting of the entire film, John Huston pulled pranks on Bennett, Bedoya (along with Bogart), and Bogart.
 While most of the film was shot in Mexico, Jack L. Warner had the unit return to Hollywood when the budget started to exceed $3 million.
 According to production notes recorded by the American Film Institute, the production spent eight weeks shooting in Mexico and ten days filming in the US near Kernville, California.
 The campfire scenes and Kelly's Rainbow Mines scenes were shot in Kernville.

 Though the dailies impressed Warner Bros., Jack L. Warner nearly went berserk with the weekly expenditures.
 After viewing one scene, Warner threw up his hands and shouted to producer Henry Blanke "Yeah, they're looking for gold all right—mine!"
 During another screening of dailies, Warner watched Dobbs stumble in the desert in search of water.
 Warner jumped up in the middle of the scene and shouted to a gaggle of executives "If that s.o.b. doesn't find water soon, I'll go broke!".

 Warner had reason to be upset.
 John Huston and Blanke led him to believe that the film would be an easy picture to make and that they would be in and out of Mexico in a matter of weeks.
 Warner was notorious for not actually reading scripts and had assumed the film was a B-movie Western.
 As the full extent of Huston's plans became apparent, Warner became quite angry.
-He was especially unhappy with the way the film ended, arguing that audiences wouldn't accept it.
+He was especially unhappy with the way the film ended, arguing that audiences would not accept it.
 The initial box-office take was unimpressive, but the film was a huge critical success and more than earned back its original investment of $3 million in its many rereleases.

 As production dragged, Bogart, an avid yachtsman, was getting increasingly anxious about missing the Honolulu Race in which he usually took part.
 Despite assurances from the studio that his work would be done by then, he pestered Huston about finishing in time.
 Eventually, Huston grabbed Bogart by the nose and twisted hard.
 Bogart never again asked him to confirm when shooting was expected to finish.